focardozom/BreakNBuild/README.md

 `BreakNBuild` is an R package designed to evaluate model performance with progressively sampled data.
 This approach is particularly useful for debugging in machine learning, as it allows you to observe the bias-variance trade-off in relation to the sample size used for training the model.

 ## Features
-- **Progressive Data Splitting**: Dynamically partition your dataset into training and validation subsets.
+- **Progressive Data Splitting**: partition your dataset into training and validation subsets.
 - **Customizable Sample Sizes**: Control the size of your training data to understand model performance under different conditions.
 - **Easy Integration**: Built on the `rsample` package, `BreakNBuild` seamlessly integrates with the `tidymodels` framework.

+![man/figures/schema_progressive_split.svg]

 ## Installation
 To install the latest version from GitHub, use: